 If you’re enrolled in Etsy Payments, your fees are automatically deducted from your sales.
 This means that at any time, you’ll only have a value in either your amount due or your amount available for deposit.

 If you aren’t enrolled in Etsy Payments, your fees will appear in your Amount due.
 Your sales funds will be processed through the payment method you use.

 How to pay your amount due

-You can see how much is currently due and your most recent payment.
-If you have an amount due and you make a sale, your amount due will decrease by the net amount of the sale.
-If your statement is paid and up to date, your amount due will be $0.00 USD.
+If you have an amount due and you receive an Etsy Payments sale, your amount due will decrease by the net amount of the sale and any applicable fees.
+If your sales are more than your amount due or you pay your full amount due, your amount due will be zero.

 - Select the amount you’d like to pay.